 - A is ideal as you won’t have to pay lender’s mortgage insurance.

 - Set up a savings account or term deposit or use the for up to $30,000 of savings.
-Use the to see how much you can save over time.

 - so you’re setting aside money every week.
 You can also figure out how long it will take you to reach your savings goal of a deposit.

 - If you’re struggling with affordability, consider the .

 You should research and make decisions on the following:

 Get ready to buy